Baltimore Ravens vs. Chicago Bears NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Bears stats and trends

-- Chicago has four wins against the spread in nine games this year.
+- Chicago has four wins against the spread in nine games this season.

-- The Bears have been underdogs by 4.5 points or more six times this season and have covered the spread twice.
+- This year, the Bears have just two against the spread wins in six games as an underdog of 4.5 points or more.

-- Chicago's games this year have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).
+- Chicago's games this year have gone over the total in three out of nine opportunities (33.3%).

-- In games that Chicago piles up more than 371.6 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that Chicago picks up over 371.6 yards, the team is 2-0 against the spread and 1-1 overall.

 - The Bears have turned the ball over six more times (13 total) than the Ravens have forced a turnover (7) this season.